-To cross the river there's an international ferry that costs $5 US per person round trip.
-The "international ferry" is a rowboat that will ferry you across to a stable of awaiting donkeys that will shuttle you into town, also for $5 each.
-You can also pay a bit more for a ride up in a car, or choose to walk into town for nothing.
-It's only a mile walk and very doable, but, donkeys!
+To cross the Rio Grande, swim (if you dare) or take the ferry that costs $5 US per person round trip each.
+The "international ferry" is a rowboat that will ferry you across to a stable of awaiting donkeys.
+The donkeys and a guide will shuttle you into town, also for $5 each.
+You can also pay a bit more for a ride up in a truck (for $10), or choose to walk into town for free.
+It's only a mile walk and very doable, but… donkeys!

 READ MORE: the best hikes in Big Bend

-There are English-speaking guides who will take you into town and show you around.
-You don’t need to have a guide with you (but if you go with a donkey, someone will be with you guiding the donkeys), and if you do choose to go with a guide it's up to you how much time you spend with them.
+There are English-speaking guides who can take you into town and show you around.
+You don’t really need to have a guide with you (and if you don’t want a guide, don’t let them pressure you into one).
+But, it’s very helpful if you don’t speak Spanish.
+Also, if you go with a donkey, someone will be with you guiding the donkeys.
+If you do choose to go with a guide it's up to you how much time you spend with them.

 Since we speak Spanish we preferred to walk around by ourselves.
-But we did enjoy getting to know our guide on the walk into town and on our way back to the river he took us on a detour to show us the hot springs and a beautiful viewpoint over the Rio Grande.
-At the end of the day tip your guide.
+But we did enjoy getting to know our guide on the walk into town and on our way back to the river.
+He even took us on a detour to show us the hot springs and a beautiful viewpoint over the Rio Grande.

 Where to Eat in Boquillas del Carmen

-There are two restaurants to choose from and a bar.
-Jose Falcon's and Boquillas Restaurant are the restaurant options.
-We decided to eat at Falcon's and have a drink at Boquillas Restaurant.
-I got some guacamole and enchiladas while we enjoyed a brief respite from the blistering sun.
+There are two restaurants to choose from, as well as a bar.
+Jose Falcon's and Boquillas Restaurant are the two restaurants.
+We decided to try both by eating at Falcon's and having a drink at Boquillas Restaurant.
+At Falcon’s, I got some guacamole and enchiladas while we enjoyed a brief respite from the blistering summer sun.

 After lunch, we walked around the village.
-It’s a beautiful little town with a certain charm and everyone we talked to was very kind.
-People were selling handicrafts in booths or from the porches of their own homes.
-We bought some embroidered tea towels and a roadrunner made out of copper wire from an older couple, then we headed back to Boquillas Restaurant for a drink and another break from the sun.
+It’s small but I loved the colorful little buildings and the small church.
+Everyone we talked to was very nice to us.
+Most people were selling handicrafts in booths or from the porches of their homes.
+We bought some embroidered tea towels and a roadrunner made out of copper wire from an older couple.
+Shopping complete, we headed back to Boquillas Restaurant for a drink and another welcome break from the sun.

-Buy your souvenirs here, not from the displays set up within the park on the US side of the border.
-Those are set up illegally, but you can legally bring back everything you purchase here.
-Don't buy anything made from an animal product (bones or feathers) or from any stones.
-Those would be confiscated in customs upon your return.
+Buy your souvenirs here in Boquillas, not from the displays set up within the park on the US side of the border.
+The displays in the park are set up illegally, but everything you purchase in Boquillas can be brought back to Texas with you.
+However, be sure not to buy anything made from an animal product (bones or feathers) or out of any stones.
+These items will be confiscated in customs upon your return.

-The border crossing was closed in 2002 due to increased border security and didn't reopen for ten years.
-Boquillas suffered.
-It was a town that had survived on the border.
-Tourism brought business, and supplies and food were more easily accessed at the border than from other cities in Mexico that were much further away.
-The town nearly became a ghost town as the students left to study in schools in other cities and younger adults looked for work elsewhere.
-Since the border has reopened the town has come back to life and most have returned.
+The Boquillas del Carmen border crossing was closed in 2002 due to increased border security post-9/11 and didn't reopen for ten long years.
+Boquillas suffered and was nearly wiped off the map.
+This was a town that had survived on the border.
+Tourism was the main source of income here.
+Also, supplies and food were more easily accessed at the border than from other cities in Mexico that were much further away.

 The Border Makes America Great

 Everyone we talked to on either side of the border had something to say about the years the border was closed, and most people seemed passionate about keeping it open.
-Our Airbnb host even started a music festival on the border in Lajitas where musicians and bands on the US side take turns playing music with bands on the Mexican side.
+Our Airbnb host in Terlingua even started a music festival on the border in nearby Lajitas where musicians and bands on the US side take turns playing music with bands on the Mexican side.
 Local businesses and people donate BBQ and drinks on either side and the two communities become one.
-For more information click here: Voices from Both Sides.
+For more information on this awesome festival, check out Voices from Both Sides.

-After a few hours in Boquillas, we met back up with our guide and our two new best friends, Gata and Canela.
-It was time to head back to Texas.
-We made just one pit stop along the way...
+After a few hours of wandering in Boquillas, we met back up with our guide and our two new best friends, Gata and Canela.
+It was time to head back to Texas, but we made just one pit stop along the way...